gurditsingh/hydeout/_posts/test.md

  - Supports hierarchical structures

 ### 3. Avro
-It is a **row-based format** that has a high degree of splitting.
+It is a **Row-based format** that has a high degree of splitting.
 It is also described as a data serialization system similar to Java Serialization.
 The schema is stored in JSON format, while the data is stored in _binary format_, which minimizes file size and maximizes efficiency.
 Avro has reliable support for schema evolution by managing added, missing, and changed fields.
 Since Avro is a row-based format, it is the preferred format for handling large amounts of records as it is easy to add new rows.

  - Data format and Data Serialization
  - Schema stored in a file header